 As long as you don’t already have a stocks and shares ISA for the current tax year, you’re 18 or over and a UK resident for tax purposes, you are ready to go.

-Find out more about opening a stocks and shares ISA with Freetrade.
+Find out more about our pricing plans and opening a stocks and shares ISA with Freetrade.

 Transferring your stocks and shares ISA to a different provider

 There are many reasons why you might consider transferring your ISA.

 You could have built up a few ISAs over the years with different providers or perhaps your needs have changed and you’ve found a provider that suits you better.

 One of the main reasons we hear about is that it’s easier to keep track of how investments are performing if everything is in one place.

 It’s also easier to keep track of how much you are being charged.
 If you have different ISAs with a few providers, you’re likely to be paying different charges for all of them.

 It may not be possible to transfer in non-UK securities depending on how these are held with your current ISA manager, depending on ISA rules.
 We cannot also currently accept transfers in of stocks listed on European exchanges.
 These positions will have to be sold and transferred as cash.

 Whatever your reason, it’s important to make sure an ISA transfer is right for you before you make the move.
 Our guide to ISA transfers should help here.